Highlights

 Research interests

-Machine Learning, Quantum Computing
+Machine Learning, Large Language Models, Efficient ML, Quantum Computing

 Education